theKerosen/Astra-Luna/README.md

 Disclamer: this project is not updated very often and the official bot may have newer code.

-## How to use?

-Once added, you can simply type `/notify channel` to select a notification channel and `/set role` to set a role for the bot to ping.

 ## Environment Variables
 ```shell
 TOKEN= #Bot's token